 Done respectfully it’s a skill akin to a grief counsellor and can even be cathartic for relatives of the deceased as it offers a chance for them, in tabloid-speak, to “pay tribute” to their loved one.
 Performed clumsily, it’s an unwanted intrusion into some of the worst moments of a family’s life.

-The debate over what is acceptable when reporting on deaths was sparked again when journalist Chris Wheal found himself dealing with the media after his nine-year-old nephew Jamie died in an accident.
+The debate over what is and is not acceptable when reporting on death’s was sparked again when journalist Chris Wheal found himself dealing with the media after the death of his nine-year-old nephew Jamie died in an accident.

 Following the experience, he has proposed a range of recommendations for the Press Complaints Commission (PCC) to use as a structured five-point protocol.
 You can read about them on his blog here.

 When training to be a reporter the rules of death knocks were simply laid down as such: